VideotronicMaker/VideotronicMaker-OS/README.md

 Running VTM OS™ directly on the Arduino Uno Q (SBC/MPU) allows for a fully integrated AI-to-Hardware experience.
 This version is optimized for the internal VTM-BioLink™ bridge.

 ### 1. Manual Terminal Setup (Uno Q)
-Open a terminal on the Uno Q and run these commands to prepare the environment (I installed my environment on an external sd card mounted in the USB hub for my 4 GB / 16 GB Uno Q.):
+Open a terminal on the Uno Q and run these commands to prepare the environment:

 ```bash
 sudo apt update && sudo apt install -y python3-pip python3-venv